CrossBibleInc/.github/README.md

 ## 🖥️ For Developers

-At Cross Bible, we're on a mission to revolutionize Bible study through technology.
-By integrating advanced web technologies like AWS, ECS, Nuxt, Vue, Laravel, TypeScript, and MySQL, we aim to create an accessible, engaging platform.
-We invite developers passionate about using their skills for a greater purpose to join us.
-Your contributions will support a non-denominational project focused on making scripture study more interactive and meaningful.

-We uphold strict data privacy standards and legal compliance to ensure our platform remains secure and reliable.
-Join us in this journey of learning, discovery, and technological innovation to make the Bible freely accessible to all.

-For collaboration or more info, reach out here.

-## 🚀 Favorite Technologies

 We're interested in teaming up with developers who are proficient in any aspect of our tech stack.
 We work with people who share our goal of developing a wonderful user experience, leveraging technology to enhance Bible study.
+We are a non-denominational Christian organization that does not require any religious test or oath from collaborators who are dedicated to helping us improve the Bible study experience.
+We're open to working with people from a variety of backgrounds, nationalities, ethnicities, languages, genders, and religious traditions.

+We're actively raising funds grow our team.
+So, even if we don't have a position for you yet, we love making contacts in the developer community.

+If you're interested in applying to work with us, [reach out to us](mailto:info@crossbible.com).

+## 🚀 Favorite Technologies

 Our platform thrives on **Amazon Web Services (AWS)**.
 We love the **Vue.js** and  **Nuxt** ecosystems for their seemless developer experience in both **Javascript** and **TypeScript**.
 Our **Laravel** framework gives us the reliability of **PHP** for interacting with the Biblical text in our **MySQL** database.
 And since the Cross Bible prototype was built in **Filemaker Pro**, we love the **Claris** platform for data management, along with **Python** for additional text parsing in multiple languages.